-Discover Romania: Culture, Identity, and Heritage at April Fourth Friday
+Romania: Culture, Identity, and Heritage – April Fourth Friday

-The Valparaiso International Center invites the community to its April 2025 Fourth Friday event, featuring a special presentation by Ana-Maria Haiduc, a local educator and PhD candidate in mathematics education.
-Join us for a captivating evening.
+The Valparaiso International Center’s April 2025 Fourth Friday event featured a special presentation by Ana-Maria Haiduc, a local educator and PhD candidate in mathematics education.

-Ana-Maria will share the rich cultural tapestry of Romania and the personal stories that have shaped her identity.
+Ana-Maria shared the rich cultural tapestry of Romania and the personal stories that have shaped her identity.

 Ana-Maria and her husband, Ovidiu, have lived in Valparaiso since 2009 with their children, Emily and Fabio.
 Originally from Romania, Ana-Maria began her teaching career in her home country and continued it in the United States after earning her American teaching license.
 She has since worked as a mathematics teacher across Northwest Indiana, including in South Bend, Portage, and Valparaiso.
 While teaching full-time, she earned a Master of Science in Mathematics from Purdue University in 2017 and is currently completing her PhD in mathematics education.
 Her dissertation research focuses on teachers’ planning reasoning and the application of care theory in education.
 Today, she serves as a mathematics interventionist at Chesterton High School and as a mathematics instructor at Purdue University Northwest.